 How to declare Women's Studies?

-- WS as a Minor - Students in other degree programs may seek a minor in WS by taking 18 hours WS courses approved by the WS Advisor.
-The required courses for WS minor are WS: 2300, 4310, and 4399.
-The remaining 9 hours can be selected from the approved WS minor cross-list.
-Please see the academic advisor for WS, Tricia Earl, email: firstname.lastname@example.org.
+- WGS as a Minor - Students in other degree programs may seek a minor in WGS by taking 18 hours WGS courses approved by the WGS Advisor.
+Please see the academic advisor to complete the process.

 Email firstname.lastname@example.org for advising assistance.